getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 #### context_lines

 This option sets the number of lines of code context to capture.
-If `null` is set as the value, no source code lines will be added to each stacktrace frame.
+If `null` is set as the value, no source code lines will be added to each stack trace frame.
 By default this option is set to `3`.

 #### excluded_exceptions